KazKozDev/llmflow-search/README.md

 </p>

 >An example of a report compiled by LLMFlow Search agent.

->
->A query goes through several steps before creating a report:
+A query goes through several steps before creating a report:
->- Analyzes search intent to optimize queries
+- Analyzes search intent to optimize queries
->- Identifies which parts need verification
+- Identifies which parts need verification
->- Expands or narrows the search as needed
+- Expands or narrows the search as needed
->- Detects and resolves contradictions
+- Detects and resolves contradictions
->- Chooses more precise wording
+- Chooses more precise wording

->
->The result is a coherent, verified answer based on real data.
+The result is a coherent, verified answer based on real data.

->
->It works in multiple languages and can bypass site restrictions.
+It works in multiple languages and can bypass site restrictions.

 ### Requirements